How to Work from Home (11 Not-so-Obvious Tips)

 This is momentum, and it’s slowly turning into a habit.

-I just hit 40 weeks in a row on my Peloton.
+I just hit 40 102 weeks in a row on my Peloton.

 By tracking these streaks, it makes me much more likely to get stuff done.

 Figure out which ones work for you.
 Maybe it’s a writing goal like mine.
-Maybe it’s getting to inbox zero everyday.
+Maybe it’s getting to inbox zero every day.
 Maybe it’s doing one creative thing a day.

 Choose something, and do it today.
 Then do it tomorrow.

-Now you’ve got a streak, and momentum.
+Now you’ve got a streak.
+And more importantly, momentum.

 And with no on else around to help you?
-This can be game changing.
+This can be game-changing.

 Related Resources:

-5) Create a dedicated work space
+5) Create a dedicated workspace

 This one might creep into the “obvious” category, but it’s also super important.